shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 ...
 ```

-Now in this Greet component, we want two things to happen.
-1) Get the current number of greetings sent to you.
-2) Greet yourself.
-First, let us create an interface to our Rust/C backend.
+Now in this Greet component, we want two things to happen:

+1. Get the current number of greetings sent to you.
+2. Greet yourself.

+We will create an interface to our Rust backend.
 We will follow what is given in the helloworld example.
 The code will look very similar to the code present [here](https://github.com/solana-labs/example-helloworld/blob/master/src/client/hello_world.ts).

 - Store the program id and a fixed seed as a global constant.